dotnet/docs/docs/csharp/quick-starts/branches-and-loops-local.md

 > As you explore C# (or any programming language), you'll
 > make mistakes when you write code.
 The compiler will
 > find and report the errors.
 Look closely at the error
 > output and the code that generated the error.
-The compler
+The compiler
 > error can usually help you find the problem.

 This first sample shows the power of `if` and Boolean types.
 A *Boolean* is a variable that can have one of two values: `true` or `false`.
 C# defines a special type, `bool` for Boolean variables.
 The `if` statement checks the value of a `bool`.
 When the value is `true`, the statement following the `if` executes.
 Otherwise, it is skipped.